mc68-net/disx/USAGE.md

 The bank for long jumps is by default determined by tracing back in the code for `SEL MB0/MB1` instructions, but sometimes this is wrong.
 You can use hints to force which bank to use.
+On NS405 there are four banks, so the hint value is added to the bank number.

     0   automatic
     1   current bank
     2   SEL MB0 bank
     3   SEL MB1 bank

+#### TMS9900

+    0,2 immediate values are not a reference
+    1,3 immediate values become a reference

 Miscellaneous Stuff